k-dodsonknapp/step_by_step_group_project/README.md

 # Step by step

-This is a clone of the website instructables.
+This is a clone of the website instructables, where you can post your own projects or search for projects made by others.

 Live site: https://step-by-step-app.herokuapp.com/